digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

   <li>In method 2 (rebase), the individual commits from the quality branch are "replayed" on top of the main branch.</li>
   <li>In method 3 (squash), all changes from the original quality branch are combined in a single commit, which is added on top of the main branch.</li>
   <li>The contents of the last commit are identical across all three methods.</li>
-  <li>Each of the new commits has your account as the author, and the current date.</li>
+  <li>Each of the new commits has your account as the author and the current date.</li>
 </ul>

 <b>Note:</b> All three methods change the state of the <code>main</code> branch.
-None changes the state of the `quality` branch.
-The commit-IDs in your solution will differ.
+None changes the state of the <code>quality</code> branch.
+The commit IDs in your solution will differ.

 <img src="../assets/images/overview-task_solution.png" width="800"/>